 Improve public view documents, such as maps and exhibits, with north arrows, scale bars, dynamic legends, and more viewports within the exhibit.

 Create and publish maps based on U.S. National Grid (USNG) standards, latitude and longitude grids, and more criteria.

+Enhanced Microsoft Excel spreadsheet capabilities enable you to join attribute and GIS data and edit the Excel data stored inside AutoCAD Map 3D.
 Additionally, improved spatial database tools enable you to store and use multiple geometric representations of your infrastructure assets, giving you the flexibility to choose the geometry that best suits your deliverable requirements.

+Rich survey tools help you easily import, compute, and manage field measurements and topographical data acquired from GPS and terrestrial sources.
 Survey functionality includes the ability to use custom field codes that can be mapped to database attributes, making asset collection more efficient.
 Additional survey functionality includes: Leica GSI, CPlan RO, ASCII point, and LandXML data import; survey database and schema; point groups; automatic creation of features.

-Visualize and analyze topographical data, including digital elevation models (DEM) and ESRI® GRID files for elevation, slope, and aspect.
+Create large-scale surface models from points, and contour data and create contours from surfaces.
+Visualize and analyze topographical data, including digital elevation models (DEM) and ESRI GRID files for elevation, slope, and aspect.
 Drape aerial photographs and vector data onto surfaces for revealing 3D renderings and perform sunlight studies with hill shading.